-As an alternative to exclusion a Principal may, in limited circumstances, make use of a part-time timetable or phased re-integration plan to support a student.
+Where necessary and not as a result of students poor behaviour, the Principal may, in limited circumstances, make use of a part-time timetable or phased re-integration plan to support a student.
 The part-time timetable/phased re-integration plan will be for an agreed, fixed period of time, for example one term.
-In the last week of the fixed period it will be reviewed by Trinity Academy Grammar and parents.
+The PTTT will be reviewed by Trinity Academy Grammar and parents on a regular basis.
 An example of a Phased Re-integration Plan between the academy, student and parent/carer is shown on the following page.